- Visual Studio 2019 – Download

 The Cosmos base directory can be named anything and exist anywhere.
 But the directories inside it must match exactly.
 Windows is not case sensitive for files, but many of the .NET Core tools used to build are case sensitive even on Windows for file paths.
 Make sure to create the subdirectories exactly as shown.

 For demonstration purposes let us assume that you will use c:\source\Cosmos to install to.
 This base directory is referred to as the Cosmos directory.
-Each of the three repositories then must be cloned or extracted to the corresponding sub folder of the Cosmos directory.
+Each of the four repositories then must be cloned or extracted to the corresponding sub folder of the Cosmos directory.
 Using this example, the set up should look like this:

 We are working to make syncing code easier.
 We have already experimented with Git Submodules, however the simple use of sub modules presents a few issues, but the biggest of them is that they trigger a fireworks show of problems and errors in every Git UI we tried and would have limited developers options and forced them to the command line in most cases.
 We are currently investigating sub trees.